 Very thick or well-padded oven mitt

-9. Now sprinkle the salt and pepper mix generously on both sides of the steak, patting it into the steak so it sticks.
+Brush the steak with oil and sprinkle with salt and pepper: Brush the oil all over the steak, coating it generously on both sides and on the ends.
+Sprinkle the salt and pepper mix generously on both sides of the steak, patting it into the steak so it sticks.

-14. Take the steak out of the oven.
-Turn off the oven.
+Rest the steak: Take the steak out of the oven and turn off the oven.
 Remove the steak from the pan and put it on a large cutting board.
 Cover it with aluminum foil and let the steak rest for about 5 minutes.

 Slice the steak and serve: Slice the steak against the grain and fan slices out on each plate.
 Serve immediately.